This post may contain affiliate links, view our disclosure policy.

-In my opinion, snacks are the No. 1 way to keep kids happy on a family road trip.
-Bringing along plenty of snacks tops the list of our overall best family road trip tips!
+In my opinion, snacks are the No. 1 way to keep everyone (including you!) happy on a family road trip.

-Packing pre-purchased snacks is also a great way to help cut costs associated with buying food on the road.
+Homemade snack mixes and individual pre-purchased snacks are also a great way to help cut costs associated with buying food on the road.

 - Chips and pretzels